frageno/Cinema/README.md

 * npm start or run with your localserver

+* View site on hosting https://cinema-booking.netlify.app/

 ## Sources

 * Images are download from internet,
 * www.fontawsome.com,
 * www.stackoverflow.com (help me find a solutions to do something),
 * www.css-tricks.com (help me created hover effects),
-* www.imdb.com (info about the movies and trailers)
+* www.imdb.com (info about the movies and trailers),
+* www.netlify.com (hosting)
 * and others project from internet which inspired me for build this website.

 ## Illustrations